CUCentralAdvancement/github-docs/docs/dna/kanban.md

    favor of newer, related issues.
 6. Someone other than the original worker looks at the issue and marks it "Done".
-7. Issues in the "Done" column are looked over, deployment steps completed, and the issue is archived at the nest backlog meeting.
+7. Issues in the "Done" column are looked over, deployment steps completed, and the issue is archived at the next backlog meeting.

 ## Issue Labels

 Issue labels can become confusing as they are applied to the issues.
 For these reasons, DE has selected a few labels to help prioritize work.

-Any issue with one of these labels attached cannot be placed in the backlog.
-The reason for adding any label at all is to denote a higher priority than other issues on the project board and placing high priority items in the backlog
+Any issue with one of these labels attached cannot be placed in the backlog, except "stale".
+The reason for adding any label at all is to denote a higher priority than other issues on the project board and placing high priority items in the backlog inherently lowers their perceived importance.

+Default Labels:

 - **blocked** - Issues that need questions answered before more work can proceed.
 - **bug** - Any issue stemming from a deployed feature not functioning as expected.
 - **incident** - Issues relating to a service disruption of a deployed application.
 - **dependencies** - All dependency updates.
 Dependabot creates the PR and places the label on it.
-- **pinned** - Placed by Stale bot on issues with no activity for 60 days, and a developer who deems the issue should never be closed.
+- **pinned** - Placed by a developer on issues with no activity for 60 days but are deemed too important to close.
 - **security** - Issues relating to security, usually dependency updates or scanning report failures.
+- **stale** - Placed by Stalebot on issues with no activity for 60 days.
+If no further activity is taken, the issue will be closed by Stalebot in after one week.
+- **unblocker** - Issues that precede another "blocked" issue.

 # Inspirations